← All articles

 The bottom line

-A blended CPI of $0.56, up 30% year-on-year and 47% in Europe, against 95% 30-day churn, is not a temporary cost-of-doing-business.
+A global blended CPI of $0.56 across 2025, up 30% year-on-year and 47% in Europe, against 95%+ 30-day churn, is not a temporary cost-of-doing-business.
 It’s a signal that the buy-growth model has run out of road for a large slice of the market.
 The studios that thrive over the next few years won’t be the ones who found a cleverer way to bid.
 They’ll be the ones who stopped renting all their reach by the click and built distribution they actually own.

 If you want to map which alternative channels fit your specific titles, and what the integration and economics look like, that’s exactly the conversation our Founding Developer Program is built for.
 The CPI curve isn’t going to bend back.
 The distribution stack is the part you can still control.